 Tips for Earning More Money as an Uber Driver

-Every Uber driver who I talked to seemed to have their own unique set of “tricks’ and “hacks” that allowed them to boost their earnings.
+Every Uber driver who I talked to seemed to have their own unique set of “tricks” and “hacks” that allowed them to boost their earnings.
 Here were the most common replies:

 1) Make the most of Uber Surge Pricing

-If you’ve used Uber from the passenger side of the equation (if you haven’t, click here to get an instant $20 worth of free rides) you know that at the times when you badly want a ride somewhere, you might have to pay a little more.
+If you’ve used Uber from the passenger side of the equation (if you haven’t, click here to get an instant $20 worth of free rides) you know that at times when you badly want a ride somewhere, you might have to pay a little more.
 If this was slightly annoying to you, consider why Uber does this: to make sure that you get a ride!

 The idea behind surge charges is that Uber is trying to get more drivers out on the road to help with all of the requests.
 In order to make that happen, they obviously have to offer to pay more money!
-Consequently, if you’re trying to maximize your dollars-per-hour as an Uber driver, surges are your best friend.
-Learning to anticipate surges by checking weather reports (rain and cold make walking much less attractive), seeing what major events are in town, and being willing to offer rides to folks who have been consuming various adult substances, can really boost your take home pay.
+Consequently, if you’re trying to maximize your dollars per hour as an Uber driver, surges are your best friend.
+Learning to anticipate surges by checking weather reports (rain and cold make walking much less attractive), seeing what major events are in town, and being willing to offer rides to folks who have been consuming various adult substances, can really boost your take-home pay.

 When the price surges by 1.5X – that’s an automatic 50% bonus/pay raise for you!
-If you time it perfectly, you can even snag 3X from time-to-time, and one Uber driver I talked to had some outrageous stories about New Year’s Eve and a couple of other times when she actually got paid 7X!
+If you time it perfectly, you can even snag 3X from time to time, and one Uber driver I talked to had some outrageous stories about New Year’s Eve and a couple of other times when she actually got paid 7X!
 Obviously maximizing these opportunities can make a big difference to your overall paycheque.
 I also picked up an interesting tip from one Uber driver who claimed that if they turned off the app right before an obvious surge time (say bar-close) and then turned it on again, they were offered surge pricing much more consistently.

 2) Prepare for the shift: food and bathrooms

-I have to admit that I never thought about this before, but obviously the more time you spend and gasoline you burn searching for decent food that doesn’t cost a mint, as well as public restrooms, the less time you have to be driving!
+I have to admit that I never thought about this before, but obviously, the more time you spend and gasoline you burn searching for decent food that doesn’t cost a mint, as well as public restrooms, the less time you have to be driving!
 Getting to know your “sweet spot ride zone” means that you can map out where the cleanest & most accessible restrooms are in order to maximize your time behind the wheel.
 Similarly, packing a lunch means that you can save a few bucks, and eat when you have a natural downtime instead of trying to squish in a high-fat meal on the go.

 3) Don’t drive unless you have to: suburbs